Show: Les Misérables

 Les Misérables Further Links

-Les Misérables runs at the Empire Theatre from Tuesday January 5 2022 to Saturday January 22 2022.
-So, to purchase tickets, please click here.
+Les Misérables runs at the Empire Theatre until Saturday 22 January 2022.
+To purchase tickets, click here!

 Are you going to see Les Misérables?
 Let us know by leaving a comment below!